Even the tightest digital security at the biggest corporations or governments can be foiled by hackers intent on stealing personal information.

 And it doesn't necessarily take a criminal mastermind to infiltrate the sophisticated data security employed by big businesses.
 The hole in security for corporations and governments is often the same as it for individuals—human error.

-In 2021, 1 in 5 data breaches were caused by compromised passwords.
+In 2022, roughly 1 in 5 data breaches were caused by compromised passwords.
 Phishing, malicious insiders, and social engineering are other common methods of attack, according to a recent report from IBM.
-The global average cost of a data breach was $4.24 million in 2021.*
+The global average cost of a data breach was $4.35 million in 2022.*

 The haul criminals get from such activities includes the personal information of individuals including Social Security numbers, names and addresses, email addresses, and login credentials.